 This option to the M.B.A.
 Program offers an opportunity for advanced study in the area of Accounting.
 All M.B.A.
 Accounting Option students are required to take AC 617 Advanced Accounting Theory and two accounting electives.
 Students who wish to sit for the CPA exam in Alabama should be aware that Alabama law requires a minimum of 225 quarter hours of academic preparation before an applicant is qualified.
 Most students must complete additional courses beyond a baccalaureate degree program in accounting.
 The M.B.A.
 Accounting Option for AUM accounting graduates and graduates of other colleges and universities can be used to complete the additional course requirements at the graduate level.
-Students should consult with an accounting advisor to plan their program.
+Students should consult with an accounting advisor and the appropriate State Board of Accountancy to plan their program.